Easy Pumpkin Dog Treat Recipe

 This easy pumpkin dog treat recipe contains four simple ingredients that are good for your pup and that he or she will love to chow down!

-We welcomed our fluffy Aussie-doodle Webster to our fam a few months ago, and it’s been a whirlwind of potty training, chasing him around, and lots of little bodies loving on him all day long.
+We welcomed our fluffy Aussie-doodle Webster to our family a few months ago, and it’s been a whirlwind.
 He’s been such a joyful addition to our already full house, and to say he’s brought a lot of laughter and memories already would be an understatement!
-So I figured, the guy could use a little lovin’ on my blog, too…
+So I figured, the guy could use a little lovin’ on my blog too.

 Is pumpkin good for dogs?

 Vets commonly advise owners whose dogs have either constipation or diarrhea to feed them plain canned pumpkin to calm their tummies.
-It is a good source of fiber and also settles their stomach, and many dogs love the taste, too.
-Even if your dog isn’t having stomach issues, pumpkin is a great and healthy natural ingredient that dogs enjoy (especially paired with peanut butter in a dog biscuit!).
+It is a good source of fiber, too.
+Even if your dog isn’t having stomach issues, pumpkin is a great and healthy natural ingredient that dogs enjoy (especially paired with peanut butter!).

 Can I use regular flour for dog treats?